 Ismat Shah firstname.lastname@example.org

 Professor of Materials Science and Engineering, and Physics and Astronomy; CEEP Senior Policy Fellow.
 Ph.D., University of Illinois Urbana-Champaign.
 Materials design, synthesis and characterization for energy and environment applications.

 Research Associate Professor; Ph.D., University of Delaware, 1996.
 Sustainable livelihoods; grassroots environmental movements; technology, environment and society; political economy.

 Professor, Santo Domingo Technological Institute and Universidad de Ciencias Sociales (Dominican Republic), and CEEP Policy Fellow; Ph.D., Delaware, 1997.
 Sustainable development; philosophy of science, technology, and society; environmental philosophy.

 Associate Professor and Director, Research Institute for Energy, Environment, and Economy, Kyungpuk National University (Korea), and CEEP Policy Fellow; Ph.D.,University of Delaware, 1991.
 Energy and environmental policy analysis; sustainable development; integrated resource planning.

 Jung-Ku Kim firstname.lastname@example.org

 Professor, Semyung University in Korea, and CEEP Policy Fellow; Ph.D., University of Delaware, 2005.
 Research fellow and the former director of Energy Conservation in Korea Energy Economics Institute (KEEI).
-Also former director of the Korea Policy Development Institute (KPDI) and research advisor to the Prime Minister of the South Korea.
-Energy economics; energy and environmental policy analysis; cost-benefit methods.
+Former director of the Korea Policy Development Institute (KPDI) and research advisor to the Prime Minister of South Korea.
+Energy economics; energy & environmental policy analysis; cost-benefit methods.